jspsych/jsPsych/docs/markdown_docs/plugins/jspsych-palmer.md

 Subjects can edit the stimuli by clicking on two adjacent circles to add or remove a line segment between them.
 The plugin also contains a function for generating non-editable versions of the stimuli that can be used in other plugins that accept HTML-formatted stimuli, like the single-stim and categorize plugins.

+## Dependency

-**Dependency alert**: This plugin requires the Raphael-js library, available at [http://www.raphaeljs.com](http://www.raphaeljs.com).
+This plugin requires the Raphael-js library, available at [http://www.raphaeljs.com](http://www.raphaeljs.com).
 You must include the library in the `<head>` section of your experiment page.

 ## Parameters